eth-cscs/eth-cscs.github.io/scientific_computing/performance_report/example_performance_report/README.md

-The example that we use is a small benchmark of the [CP2K](www.cp2k.org) software package, simulating the dynamics of a water box featuring 256 water molecules: the basis set, the input file, the potential and the SLURM submission script can be retrieved downloading the package [benchmark.tar.gz](benchmark.tar.gz):
+The example that we use is a small benchmark of the [CP2K](www.cp2k.org) software package, simulating the dynamics of a water box featuring 256 water molecules: the basis set, the input file, the potential and the SLURM submission script can be retrieved downloading the [corresponding package](benchmark.tar.gz):
 ```text
 Input files:
  GTH_BASIS_SETS